JujuAdams/Chatterbox/docs/3.2/README.md

 ---

 Chatterbox is built and maintained by [Juju Adams](https://www.jujuadams.com/) who has a long history of fiddling with text engines.
-Juju's worked on a lot of [commercial GameMaker games](http://www.jujuadams.com/); Chatterbox is the product of experience writing a custom narrative scripting language for [Retrace](https://store.steampowered.com/app/1052640/Retrace/) and tooling for another major GameMaker title, as yet unreleased.
+Juju's worked on a lot of [commercial GameMaker games](http://www.jujuadams.com/); Chatterbox is the product of experience writing a custom narrative scripting language for [Retrace](https://store.steampowered.com/app/1052640/Retrace/) and tooling for other GameMaker narrative games.
+This library was made with human hands.
+No generative AI models have been used to make this library.

 Additional contributions have been made by [squircledev](https://github.com/squircledev) and [Faulty](https://github.com/FaultyFunctions).
 A big thank you to Els White, Jukio Kallio, rIKmAN, and squircledev for helping to test this library.